facebookincubator/GeoLift/vignettes/GeoLift_Walkthrough.md

-To show an end-to-end implementation of GeoLift we will use simulated data of 40 US cities across 90 days to: design a test, select test markets, run power calculations,, and finally calculate the Lift caused by the campaign.
+To show an end-to-end implementation of GeoLift we will use simulated data of 40 US cities across 90 days to: design a test, select test markets, run power calculations, and finally calculate the Lift caused by the campaign.
 As with every GeoLift test, we start analyzing pre-test historical information.
 We will use the data included in the `GeoLift` package.